 $$ \text{dim}(V) + \text{dim}(W) = \text{dim}(V+W) + \text{dim}(V \cap W) $$

 <aside> 💡 Why is this true?
-Think about it like this: If $V$ is $v$ degrees of freedom, and $W$ has $w$.
+Think about it like this: If $V$ has $v$ degrees of freedom, and $W$ has $w$.
 Say that there are no degrees of freedom in common, then when we combine the vector spaces the number of degrees of freedom of $V+W$ will be $v+w$, and $V\cap W$ won’t exist.
 However, if some degrees of freedom in $W$ are found in $V$ - variables are shared, for example - for each shared variable, the number of degrees of freedom in $V+W$ goes down by one, as there are fewer overall variables.
 Additionally, the number of degrees of freedom in $V \cap W$ will increase by one, as they now share an extra degree of freedom.

 </aside>